ngworker/lumberjack/README.md

 ## Best practices

 Every log can be represented as a combination of its level, creation time, message, scope and payload.
-Using inline logs with the `LumberjackService` can cause structure duplication and-or de-standardization.
+Using inline logs with the `LumberjackService` can cause structure duplication and/or denormalization.

 Continue reading to know more about the recommended best practices designed to tackle this issue.